 One drive with or as an impaired driver can alter your life forever.
-You know this stuff say "NO" and do not feel bullied into accepting a ride with someone who does not have your best interests at heart.
-And, if you have had too much, do not get behind the wheel.
-Do not even think about it.
+You know this stuff say "NO" and don't feel bullied into accepting a ride with someone who doesn't have your best interests at heart.
+And, if you have had too much, don't get behind the wheel.
+Don't even think about it.